UniversitaDellaCalabria/Portale-PoC/README.md

 `cms` is the model where we've defined how we build a Page or post a Publication.
-For us, a Page, is anything else than a composition of blocks, rendered in a HTML template.
+For us, a Page, is anything else than a composition of blocks, rendered in a HTML base template.
 This means that a page is a block container, in which we can define many blocks with different order.
-For every page we must define to which context it belong to and also the template that we want to adopt for HTML rendering.
+For every page we must define to which context (webpath) it belong to and also the template that we want to adopt for HTML rendering.
 Nothing prevents us from using something other than HTML, it's just python, you know.

-Every block can also be localized in one or many languages, if a client browser have a the Spanish localization the rendering system will render all the spanish localized block, if they occour, otherwise it will switch to default language, that's English.
+Menus, Carosules, Publications and Categories can also be localized in one or many languages via Web Backend, if a client browser have a Spanish localization the rendering system will render all the spanish localized block, if they occour, otherwise it will switch to default language, that's English.

+All the gettext values defined in our static html template will be handled as django localization use to do.

 Following this approach a WebSite's Home Page is nothing more than a Page object, as a container of many Block objects, that's rendered in a fancy HTML template.